Disconnectivity and Relative Positions in Simultaneous Embeddings: Connected Components with Fixed Embedding

 \paragraph{PR-Node Constraints.} Let $G$ be a biconnected planar graph and let $\mathcal C$ be a subgraph of $G$ consisting of several connected components, each with a fixed planar embedding.
 Let further $C \in \mathcal C$ be one of the connected components and let $\mu$ be a node in the SPQR-tree $\mathcal T$ of $G$.
 The virtual edges in $\skel(\mu)$ whose expansion graphs contain parts of the component $C$ induce a connected subgraph in $\skel(\mu)$.
-For cycles this induced subgraph was either a single edge or a cycle.
+In the previous case, where the subgraph consisted of disjoint cycles, this induced subgraph was either a single edge or a cycle.
 In the case that $C$ is an arbitrary component the induced graph can be an arbitrary connected subgraph of $\skel(\mu)$.
 If it is a single edge, we say that $C$ is \emph{contracted} in $\mu$, otherwise $C$ is a \emph{component} in $\mu$.

 We obviously obtain that the relative position $\pos_C(C')$ of another component $C'$ with respect to $C$ is determined by the embedding of $\skel(\mu)$ if and only if $C$ is a component in $\mu$ and $C'$ is not contracted in one of the virtual edges belonging to the subgraph induced by $C$.
 Moreover, the embedding of $\skel(\mu)$ is partially (or completely) fixed by the embedding of $C$ if the induced graph in $\skel(\mu)$ contains a vertex with degree greater than~2.
 More precisely, consider $\mu$ to be a P-node containing $C$ as a component.
 Then the virtual edges belonging to $C$ have a fixed planar embedding and each face in this induced graph represents a face in $C$.
 These faces are the possible values for the relative positions with respect to $C$ that are determined by $\mu$.
 The remaining virtual edges not belonging to $C$ can be added arbitrarily and thus components contracted in these edges can be put into one of the possible faces with the restriction that two components contracted in the same virtual edge have to lie in the same face, that is they have the same relative position with respect to $C$.
 To sum up, we obtain a set of possible faces of $C$ with respect to $\mu$ and a set of equations between relative positions of components with respect to $C$.